terra-campaigns/arrival/campaign/pcs/guilf.md

 - [ ] FFKA took Guilf's parents.
 - [ ] For a year, Guilf lived as a beggar, struggling to survive and swearing to avenge his parents by killing the general.
 - [ ] The Void saved him from the eternal time magic, binding him to a contract that he now serves.
+- [ ] Reconnect with the relationship with Nilperto